antonhalim/sinatra-complex-forms-bk-002-public/README.md

   * The new page should
       1. Have a text field that accepts any number of comma separated genre names

 This is pretty complex behavior, so take it slow!
 You are provided with some feature specs to guide you.
 You may employ any testing method you want, but you should, at some point, write both controller and model specs.
+Feel free to add more than are currently included.
 (I'd recommend using an Outside-In testing methodology, but it's totally up to you.)

 ## Bonus